-And you can’t assume that the guy in the CBC t-shirt is from Canada.
-As I transited through Taipai airport a little lost the guy in the CBC t-shirt I asked for help was just some guy from somewhere.
+You can’t assume that the guy in the CBC t-shirt is from Canada and speaks English.
+As I transited through Taipei airport, feeling a little lost, the guy in the CBC t-shirt I asked for help was just some guy from somewhere.
 Not an English-speaker.
-He couldn’t help all.
+He couldn’t help at all.

-Fortunately there are some things that you can know for sure.
+Fortunately, there are some things that you can know for sure.
 There will be lines!
 The most complicated of which is the security screening line that every country manages differently.
 Some require you to take off your shoes, others don’t.
 Some take your passport while you go through security.
 Fortunately, most don’t.
-Everything into a bin.
-Only a few things into a bin.
+Some want everything placed into a bin.
+Others want only a few things in the bin.
 You really have to watch and listen for the details.

-Regardless of how different each security process may be, preparing for them is typically the same.
-For those who are flying this holiday season, when the lines tend to be particularly long, I’ve teamed up with CATSA, the Canadian Air Transport Security Authority, to provide some tips to reduce the petty annoyance of airport security for all travelers – wherever you are in the world.
+Regardless of the security process, preparing for them is typically the same.
+For those who are flying this holiday season, when the lines tend to be particularly long, I have some tips to reduce the annoyances of busy airports for travelers, wherever you are in the world.